reidgust/raceNumbers/ReadMe.md

 https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html

+First, clone this repository to your computer, and then navigate to that folder.

+If you are on a Windows Machine:
+1) Change all the .sh filenames to .bat
+2) You run them by double clicking them

+If you are on a Mac:
+1) Open up a terminal and navigate to this folder using the cd command
+2) You run the .sh files by typing the name of it with “./“ immediately before then pressing enter.
+EX: “./ElemNumbers.sh”
+3) If it says something about being denied permission type “chmod 755 FileName.sh” and press enter.
+Then try again.

 In addition to the .jar and all the .sh files make sure the following files are present and renamed to match exactly:
 1) “Official Logo.png”
 2) “Heat Sheets.pdf”      (For Elementary)